X

 What is the best home battery and backup system right now?

-Our top pick for the best home battery and backup system goes to the Tesla Powerall + due to its 10-year warranty, great power distribution, and energy capacity of 13.5kWh.
-However, since the Tesla Powerall + is quite expensive and different systems may fit your needs better than others, we've included a variety of picks to fit all types of needs and budgets.
+Our top pick for the best home battery and backup system is the Tesla Powerall 3 due to its 10-year warranty, great power distribution, and energy capacity of 13.5kWh.
+But the Tesla Powerall 3 is quite expensive, and different systems may better suit your needs, so we've included a variety of picks to fit all types of needs and budgets.

 The best home battery and backup systems of 2024